How can I catch the panicked horse in turnout? Or loose on the property? Or showgrounds?

 - Herd mentality can help you.
 If you have a super calm babysitter type horse, you can lead him to eyesight of the spazzy horse in hopes that the “buddy system instinct” will take over.
 Many times a horse becomes uncatchable because he thinks he’s alone.

 - Use food.
 A recognizable bucket (empty or full) or a flake of hay tossed over the fence can sometimes give you distraction enough to catch your horse.
 Even if there’s food already there, it’s worth a try.
-I don’t like this technique for horses that always run around when it’s time to come in.
-A bucket or flake is fine for those exceptional instances where your horse seems to have lost his mind and is clearly frightened.
+I don’t like this technique for horses that always run ON PURPOSE around when it’s time to come in.
+A bucket or flake is fine for those exceptional instances where your horse seems to have lost his mind and is clearly frightened or loose.

 - Be as un-lion like as you can when you approach.
 Avoid walking towards your horse directly head on or tail on.
 From the side, with your eyes avoiding contact, and aiming for the neck is best.